kiali/kiali/GOVERNANCE.md

 performance issues and any other kind of issues.
 Testers may also write manual or automated tests.
-The focus is on "System testing" and "Integration testing", although it is possible to do simple sanity, smoke and regression testing, or simply running existent automated tests if that is enough for a certain pull request.
+The focus is on "System testing" and "Integration testing", although it is possible to do simple sanity, smoke and regression testing, or simply running existent automated tests if that is enough for a certain code change.

+Testers are granted the same privileges as Maintainers, and are also invited to become a member of the Kiali organization.
+This is in good faith of not performing tasks of a Maintainer.

 Testers do not need to be Maintainers.
 Also, Maintainers do not need to be Testers.
 Yet, both roles aren't mutually exclusive.